KajolAgarwal/UH6340/README.txt

-COSC 6340 Project 1:
+COSC 6340 DataBase Systems Project 1:
 Brian Holtkamp  0875483
-Kajol Agarwal   1358284
+Kajol    1358284

 Contributions to the Project:
 Commit logs are on http://www.github.com/brholtkamp/UH6340/commit/master/

 Compilation Instructions:
+(Make sure you have Maven Installed)
 This project is built as a Maven project, so compilation can be done by:
     mvn compile
 and executed with:
     mvn exec:java

 Design:
 This application is built in Java with the help of the ANTLR library.
 ANTLR is a language library that builds a lexer/parser based upon a given grammar.
 This is utilized in order to parse the SQL commands in a standard and safe way.
 The grammar definition is contained within the SQL/SQL.g file.

 The database functionality is done manually with ASCII text files and controlled interactions with the files.
 Any edits to the dictionary are checked before commited to the file.
-Any insertions into a table are checked before committed to the file.
+Insertions made into a table are checked before committed to the file.

 The application mostly resides within a handful of classes:
     DataDictionary.java which handles all interaction with the Data Dictionary and creation of tables.